 Roseau and the South-West

-Roseau is Dominica’s quaint capital and while it can’t hold a candle to the island’s natural attractions, it’s definitely a pretty place and there are quite a few sights worth checking out in town.
+Roseau is Dominica’s quaint capital and while it can’t hold a candle to the island’s natural attractions, it’s definitely a pretty enough place and there are quite a few sights worth checking out in town.

-- Budget: St. James Guesthouse or Ma Bass’ Guesthouse (Tel. +1 767-448-2999)
+Budget: St. James Guesthouse or Ma Bass’ Guesthouse (Tel. +1 767-448-2999)

-- Midrange: Sutton Place Hotel
+Midrange: Sutton Place Hotel

-- Luxury: Fort Young Hotel
+Luxury: Fort Young Hotel (pictured)

 Portsmouth and the North-West